0cjs/sedoc/ee/tools/proto-tech.md

   bent lead) into the two holes before putting in the headers/sockets/whatever.
 May also be useful for GND/Vcc buses and whatever.

+Component placement:
+- Leave plenty of room at each end of an IC socket to be able to get the chip out.

 ### Prototype Board (Protoboard) Sizes